 5. Malfunctioning cooling fan

 Another common cause of diesel engine overheating is a broken cooling fan.
 The cooling fan plays a very significant role in stabilizing the engine’s temperature.
 It sends a specific airflow volume through the radiator to keep it from overheating.
+One of the causes of diesel engine overheating can be traced back to a malfunctioning fan.

 If the cooling fan is damaged, your engine will end up getting overheated quite rapidly.
 The fan, being an electrical appliance, is subjected to electrical or wiring problems.
 Sometimes, when the fan isn’t functioning it could also be from the fuse or the temperature sensor.
 For a damaged fan, it should be quickly fixed by diesel technicians.